samgonzalez27/news-bot/docs/initial-front-end-prompting.md

 ---

-## Deliverables (Gemini must output each file exactly)
+## Deliverables (Claude must output each file exactly)

-Gemini must generate **all** of the following files, each inside a single master markdown block, with section headers:
+Claude must generate **all** of the following files, each inside a single master markdown block, with section headers:

 1. `<FILE: package.json>`
 2. `<FILE: tsconfig.json>`